TheLukeGuy/t-hex/lib.typ

   plain-text-fallback-char,
 ) = {
   let data = if type(data) != bytes {
-    // PANIC: The data may not be convertible to bytes. bytes(data)
+    // UNCHECKED: The data may not be convertible to bytes. bytes(data)
   } else {
     data